 By adulthood, some of the most common effects of PFAS buildup include all sorts of ailments, from infertility, weakened immune system and disrupting thyroid hormones, to testicular cancer, liver cancer, kidney cancer, prostate cancer, ovarian cancer and brain cancer –and let’s not forget all the muscle and neurological disorders you could develop along the way.

-Unfortunately, all the food and drinks sold everywhere, including certified organic, all have at least trace amounts of PFAS and many food and drink products have PFAS levels well above the ‘acceptable limit’.
-I mean seriously, do they think they can pour tons of PFAS in our environment and it won’t poison all the water and soil that grows everything?
+Unfortunately, all the food and drinks sold everywhere, including certified organic, all have at least trace amounts of PFAS and most foods and drinks contain PFAS levels well above the ‘acceptable limit’.

-2018 was the first year in US history that had more deaths than births, which means the population is now decreasing here!
+And in fact, 2018 was the first year in US history that had more deaths than births, which means the population is now decreasing here!
 Of course, you don’t hear about this statistic much.

 Dr Darren Wayne, aka The Food Guru, is one of the last Food Scientists not on Big Food’s payroll, not on Big Pharma’s payroll and not on anyone’s payroll, which means he has no agenda, other than to tell you as much truth as possible, before it’s too late.
 Read his latest best-seller, 80 Hormonal Health Myths Busted, before they censor it!